timescale/docs/timescaledb/getting-started/launch-timescaledb.md

 for [installing self-hosted TimescaleDB](/timescaledb/latest/how-to-guides/install-timescaledb/)
 </highlight>

-### Step 1: Create a Timescale Forge account
+### Step 1: Create a Timescale Cloud account

-Sign up for Timescale Forge by visiting [forge.timescale.com][forge-signup].
+Sign up for Timescale Cloud by visiting [console.cloud.timescale.com][cloud-signup].

 Provide your full name, email address, and a strong password to start: